-I’ve been exploring a 3 month trip to Japan.
+There are many countries I want to visit with my little family, with Spain, Russia & Finland being right up there.
+But right now I’ve been exploring a 3 month trip to Japan.
 The thought of still being able to have the access to the Australian Curriculum and be able to maintain our children’s education whilst teaching our kids more about a different culture and life style is truly exciting for all of us.
 The thought of exposing our children to a new language, Aikido, Mt Fujiyama, Origami, Samurais, Geisha, Temples and architecture, Festivals and celebrations, food and food art is truly too exciting for words.

 So as I continue to research how to make this trip come together I will make notes and share my research journey with you.